-Shared ownership leases do not allow subletting.
+Shared ownership leases do not normally allow subletting.
 You must live in your home as your main residence.

 When we may allow subletting